Feeding tube - infants

 - Spitting up

-Rarely, the feeding tube can puncture the stomach.
+In rare cases, the feeding tube can puncture the stomach.